 We can summarize the idea of dual problems as follows.
-If the original or primal problem has a Maximize objective with $\leq$ constraints, then its dual has a Minimize objective with $\geq$ constraints.
+If the original or primal problem has a Maximize objective with \leq constraints, then its dual has a Minimize objective with \geq constraints.
 The dual has one variable for each constraint in the primal and one constraint for each variable in the primal.
 The objective coefficient of the kth variable of the dual is the right-hand side of the kth constraint in the primal.
 The right-hand side of constraint k in the dual is equal to the objective coefficient of variable k in the primal.
-Similarly, the coefficient in row k of variable k in the dual equals the coefficient in row k of variable k in the primal.
+Similarly, the coefficient in row i of variable j in the dual equals the coefficient in row j of variable i in the primal.